Access Grants

 Additionally, it defines the `exec_only` access grant (used below) to ensure *only* users with the department "Exec" have access to the `email` field.

 As a result, a user with the department "Finance" won't be able to access any field in this view, a user with the department "Marketing" will access every field except for the `email` field, and a user with the "Exec" department will access every field in the view, including the `email` field.
+A user with no `department` attribute would not be blocked by these grants, because the grants would not be triggered for that user.

 ```yaml